Gwitchr/gwitchr/README.md

 I mainly work as a Developer, mostly frontend, I'm a big fan of tech and have been coding for some years now.

 🔭 Nowadays I work on _Online Ordering_ (OLO for short) which is a digital product built with React and written in TypeScript by **SpotOn!** that helps merchants in the US sell online without much hassle.

+🧮 I also teach (and learn most of the time, honestly by it) about the web and JS backend/frontend [@Devf.la](https://github.com/devfmx)

 🌱 Currently I'm in the process of getting certified as a MongoDB Developer